gmrehbein/Strawberry-Fields/README.md

 Strawberry-Fields
 =================

-Fast C++ 2-phase approximation algorithm solution to Google-ITA's Strawberry Fields problem:
+Solution to Google-ITA's Strawberry Fields problem:

 http://www.itasoftware.com/careers/puzzle_archive.html

+The algorithm is fast two-phase approximation algorithm based on greedy matching followed by local search and is implemented in C++ with extensive use of STL and Boost.

 To compile and run, simply unpack the tar bundle, cd into the Strawberry Fields directory, and type 'make' at the command line.
 The Makefile assumes a reasonably up to date C++ compiler (no use of C++11 features was made) as well as a Boost installation in the canonical search path.
 The executable is 'strawberryfields' and is invoked as follows: